Bachelor's study abroad

-You will receive an offer of placement by email at the beginning of February 2018.
+You will receive an offer of placement by email at the end of February 2021.

-Gather and present the documents requested by your host university
+Gather the documents requested by your host university

-These documents may vary from one university to another.
+These documents vary from one university to another, and you will receive further details on these requirements at the appropriate time.
 Note that the final letter of acceptance by the host university will be required to obtain a visa, where applicable.

 Prepare for your exchange

-Read the advice for students leaving on exchange to find out about all the obligatory formalities, as well as the pages specific to the region you are going to.
+Read the advice for students leaving on exchange to find out about all the required formalities for your departure, as well as the pages specific to the region you are going to.

-You must validate your third year (FR) to be accepted into a Master's programme, so make sure you are aware of the academic requirements.
+You must have your your third year recognised in order to obtain the Sciences Po Bachelor’s degree, and to be accepted into a Master's programme, so make sure you are aware of the academic requirements.